I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-idarg_out_query_hwcursor.md

 <div class="alert"><b>Note</b>  NOTE : This can be negative.
 For example, when there is a hot-spot in the center of cursor it is placed in the top-left of the screen</div>
 <div> </div>

+`IsCursorShapeUpdated`

+[out] Indicates if the cursor shape has been updated since the last time the driver was called.
+If it has been updated, the OS updates the <b>CursorShapeInfo</b> structure and copies the new cursor image data into the <a href="..\iddcx\ns-iddcx-idarg_in_query_hwcursor.md">IDARG_IN_QUERY_HWCURSOR</a> buffer <b>pShapeBuffer</b>.

+`CursorShapeInfo`

+[out] If the cursor is visible, then the OS copies the current cursor info into this buffer.
+If the cursor is not visible, the OS zeros this structure.

 ## Requirements